BioPhoton/ngRe/README.md

 ```

 Here we can use `*ngIf` again because and object is always `truthy`.
 However, the downside here is
-we have to use the `async` pipe for each observable. `Furthermore we have less control over the single observables.
+we have to use the `async` pipe for each observable. `Furthermore, we have less control over the single observables.
 A better way would be to **move the composition into the template** and only export final compositions to the template.

 **Composition in the Component**